-HEALTH SERVICES (HSMT)
+HEALTH SERVICES MANAGEMENT (HSMT)

-HSMT-5243 FOUNDATIONS OF INTEGRATED HEALTH CARE MANAGEMENT
+5243 FOUNDATIONS OF INTEGRATED HEALTH CARE MANAGEMENT

 The course examines the organization and operations of health care systems in general.
 It covers the topics of board, management and medical staff roles and responsibilities; health care policy; financial management; contracting and negotiations; and insurance.
+This course is normally offered in the summer.

-HSMT-5253 HOSPITAL MANAGEMENT
+5253 HOSPITAL MANAGEMENT

 This course covers operational issues of health care administration.
 It focuses on hospital operations, but other types of organizations are discussed.
 Primary emphasis is on planning, forecasting, scheduling, staffing, inventory, logistics, and quality control issues in hospitals.
 The course also covers public health and medical specialties requirements.
+This course is normally offered in the summer.

-HSMT-5263 PRACTICE MANAGEMENT IN HEALTH CARE SYSTEMS
+5263 PRACTICE MANAGEMENT IN HEALTH CARE SYSTEMS

 This course emphasizes planning, implementation, and control in managing health care professional practices.
 It examines directing and training professional staff, legal, and organizational structures used in practice management groups, and the importance of patient satisfaction in health care practices.
 Financial issues related to practice management are also covered.
+This course is normally offered in the summer.